selim121/precision-martial-client/README.md

 - Admin Approval System: Implement an admin approval system for classes added by instructors.
 When an instructor adds a new class, it goes through an approval process by the admin, who can review and either approve or deny the class based on specific criteria.

-- Admin Approval System: Implement an admin approval system for classes added by instructors.
-When an instructor adds a new class, it goes through an approval process by the admin, who can review and either approve or deny the class based on specific criteria.

 # Live link:  https://precision-martial.web.app/
 # Technologies
 ## Frontend: